nlagdhir/NextJs-Course/4.working-with-api-routes/README.md

 Learn About below concepts and pracitce in this project :

 - What is API Routes
-- Lean about API routes and work with it
+- Learn about API routes and work with it
 - Created couple of dummy APIs to store data and fetch data
-- Learn abour API routing and how to manage dynamic route
+- Learn about API routing and how to manage dynamic route

 ## Tech Stack